← Back to Blog

 Palm Bay Yacht Club (Miami, FL): $6.3M verdict, $44M residual

-1060 Brickell (Miami, FL): $21M assessment in a 16-year-old building
+1060 Brickell (Miami, FL): $21M assessment in a building completed in 2008

-In January 2025, owners at 1060 Brickell, a two-tower condo built in 2008, sued the association after the board allegedly passed a $21 million special assessment ($8M facade + $3.5M garage) without proper notice and canceled the November 2024 election claiming insufficient candidates.
-On October 9, 2025, the court ordered the board, including president Jacob Kassel, to surrender all records and control of the association.
-A 16-year-old building hit with a $21 million assessment is exactly the scenario Fannie's B4-2.1-03 pending-litigation plus structural-safety criteria flag as ineligible.
+In January 2025, owners at 1060 Brickell, a two-tower condo built in 2008, sued the association after the board allegedly passed a $21 million special assessment, covering work that included nearly $8 million in facade restoration and $3.5 million for the garage and basement, without proper notice and canceled the November 2024 election claiming insufficient candidates.
+In late September 2025, the court ordered the board, including president Jacob Kassel, to surrender all records and control of the association.
+A building barely 17 years old hit with a $21 million assessment is exactly the scenario Fannie's B4-2.1-03 pending-litigation plus structural-safety criteria flag as ineligible.
 (The Real Deal)

-Cricket Club (North Miami, FL): $30M assessment, $134K per unit
+Cricket Club (North Miami, FL): $30M assessment forces a sale at a loss

 Villas of Carillon (Feather Sound, FL): $60K assessment from a statutory misread

-In June 2024, the board of Villas of Carillon, a roughly 165-townhome Chapter 720 HOA in Feather Sound, voted on a $60,000-per-owner special assessment after a management-commissioned structural integrity reserve study recommended fully funding reserves to align with Florida's post-Surfside reforms.
+In June 2024, the board of Villas of Carillon, a Chapter 720 townhome HOA in Feather Sound, voted on a $60,000-per-owner special assessment after a management-commissioned structural integrity reserve study recommended fully funding reserves to align with Florida's post-Surfside reforms.
 Those reforms (SIRS under §718.112(2)(g) and milestone inspections under §553.899) apply only to condominium buildings three or more stories.
 Villas townhomes are two stories.
 The reforms did not legally require the action being asked.
 The entire board resigned the night the vote was tabled, June 21, 2024.
 The case shows that buyer due diligence must include a statute-applicability check, not just the assessment amount.
 (WTSP)

 The Minimum Due Diligence Stack